 Rohan G. Bansie, the Principal of Bansie Dispute Resolution Services Inc. (BDRS), is a lawyer, mediator, arbitrator and Deputy Judge.
-As a lawyer with almost twenty-five years of experience representing private and corporate clients, Rohan has appeared before all levels of courts in Ontario, including the Court of Appeal.
+As a lawyer with over twenty-five years of experience representing private and corporate clients, Rohan has appeared before all levels of courts in Ontario, including the Court of Appeal.
 In addition to his litigation experience, Rohan has also represented athletes, artists, and organizations in contract negotiations.

 Rohan is a highly trained and experienced mediator who has been assisting with dispute resolution issues since 1986.
 Initially his services were performed on a consulting basis, but while practicing law, Rohan decided to incorporate mediation and dispute resolution services into the scope of his professional repertoire.